-- 14. No work shall start on site until a Traffic Management Plan (TMP) and Timber Transport Plan (TTP) have been submitted for the written approval of the Council, as Planning and Roads Authority.
-The plans shall be produced in consultation with Roads and Transportation Services, Police Scotland and the Council's Access Officer.
+- 10. No work shall start on site until a Traffic Management Plan (TMP) has been submitted for the written approval of the Council, as Planning and Roads Authority.
+The plans shall be produced in consultation with Roads & Transportation Services, Police Scotland and the Council's Access Officer.
 Proposals shall include signage at conflicts with the Council's Core Path and Wider Network and arrangements for maintenance of such signage.
-The plans shall also include: - a.
-The routeing of all traffic associated with each phase of the Development (construction, operational and decommissioning) on the local road network generally in accordance with the phasing and vehicle movements as set out in Table 12.10 of the EIA Report dated November 2020.
+The plans shall also include but not be limited to: - a.
+The routeing of all traffic associated with each phase of the Development (construction, operational and decommissioning) on the local road network.
 This shall provide the date when the access is no longer required other than for occasional intermittent use by light vans and cars. - b.
 Measures to ensure that the specified routes are adhered to, including monitoring procedures; - c.
 Details of all signage and lining arrangements to be put in place; - d.
 Provisions for emergency vehicle access; - e.
-Wheel washing facilities; - f.
+Wheel washing facilities, site security gate, access hardstanding and bellmouth; - f.
 Site staff car parking; - e.
 Identification of a nominated person to whom any road safety issues can be referred; - f. access routes for any turbine erection cranage; and - g.
-Details of monitoring and recording the vehicle movements and tonnage to and from site require to be submitted to the Planning Authority monthly or on request.
+Details of monitoring and recording the vehicle movements and tonnage to and from site require to be submitted to the Planning Authority monthly or on request. - h.
+Travel Plan

-Following approval, the TMP and TTP shall be implemented as approved for the lifetime of the consent, hereby approved, unless otherwise agreed in writing by the Council.
+Following approval, the TMP shall be implemented as approved for the lifetime of the consent, hereby approved, unless otherwise agreed in writing by the Council.